colindean/talks/make_python_devex/presentation.md

 As I said earlier, I'm having to compile new stuff far less often, but it's now the older stuff we're having to compile sometimes
-I have to compile some dependencies from source, because, in a lot of cases, Python is merely a nice wrapper around a library written in a compiled language like C, C++, or Rust.
+I have to compile some dependencies from source, because, in a lot of cases in data science, Python is merely a nice wrapper around a library written in a compiled language like C, C++, or Rust.